cran/bigsnpr/README.md

 ## Possible upcoming features

 - Support for other input formats.
 Note that there is room for coding **allele dosages** (rounded to two decimal places).
-See `bigsnpr:::CODE_DOSAGE`.
+See [this vignette](https://privefl.github.io/bigsnpr/articles/dosage.html).
 - Imputation of probabilities and multiple imputation.
 - An interactive QC procedure (call rates, difference of missingness between cases and controls, MAF cutoff, relatedness, HWE, autosomal only, others?).
 - Proper integration of haploid species.